VNAPNIC/Flutter-Tiktok-UI-API/README.md

-# Flutter Tiktok Ui with tiktok unofficial Api
+# Flutter Tiktok Ui with tiktok Api

-tiktok ui remake with unofficial tiktok web api using flutter

  # Give the repo ⭐️ for the support :)